The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage: Heavy-tailed priors: Credence

-This implies that the normal scale mixture distributions must have RV tails if the mixing distributions have RV tails themselves.
-Both the horseshoe and horseshoe+ priors are examples of normal scale mixtures with RV mixing densities, viz., Half-Cauchy and a product of Half-Cauchy's (see Section \ref{sec:method}) and it follows by a simple application of the above result that the priors themselves have RV tails.
-However, while RV tails offer a powerful tool to characterize the asymptotic behavior of distributions, they do not provide a complete picture of the ``thickness" of the distribution's tails across its entire domain.
+There are several ways of characterizing the tail-decay of a prior distribution, e.g. polynomial decay, regular variation \citep{mikosch1999regular, barndorff1982normal}, credence \citep{o1979outliers} and p-credence \citep{p-cred07}.
+However, while regular variation tails offer a powerful tool to characterize the asymptotic behavior of distributions, they do not provide a complete picture of the thickness of the distribution's tails across its entire domain.
 This is where the concept of \emph{credence} becomes valuable.
 Credence, as defined by \citet{o1990outliers}, provides a more comprehensive measure that captures not just the tail behavior but the overall thickness of the distribution.

-\begin{definition} [\cite{o1990outliers}] A density $f$ on $\mathbb{R}$ has a credence $c$ if, there exist constants $0<k \le K < \infty$ such that for all $x \in \mathbb{R}$ we have,
+\begin{definition} (\cite{o1990outliers}) A density $f$ on $\mathbb{R}$ has a credence $c$ if, there exist constants $0<k \le K < \infty$ such that for all $x \in \mathbb{R}$ we have,

 We write $\text{cred}(f)=c$. \end{definition}